bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

     -- Rscript Saturating-Forecasts.R "/example_wp_log_R.csv" "/outputs/output0.pdf" "/outputs/output1.pdf"
 ```

+### Structure of the command

+Let's look closely at the command above:

+* `bacalhau docker run`: call to bacalhau

+* `-v QmY8BAftd48wWRYDf5XnZGkhwqgjpzjyUG3hN1se6SYaFt`: CIDs to use on the job.
+Mounts them at '/inputs' in the execution.

+* `ghcr.io/bacalhau-project/examples/r-prophet:0.0.2`: the name and the tag of the docker image we are using

+* `/example_wp_log_R.csv `: path to input dataset

+* `/outputs/output0.pdf....`: path to output

+* `Rscript Saturating-Forecasts.R`: execute the R script

+When a job is submitted, Bacalhau prints out the related `job_id`.
+We store that in an environment variable so that we can reuse it later on.

+## Checking the State of your Jobs

-Running the commands will output a UUID that represents the job that was created.
-You can check the status of the job with the following command:
+- **Job status**: You can check the status of the job using `bacalhau list`.

 ```bash